Antigonid Macedonian army: Amphipolis military codes

-Peltasts and the agema
+Antigonid peltasts and the agema

-The most elite, veteran Antigonid-period Macedonian infantry from at least the time of Antigonus III Doson were the peltasts, lighter and more maneuverable soldiers wielding peltai javelins, swords, and a smaller bronze shield than Macedonian phalanx pikemen, although they sometimes served in that capacity.
+The most elite, veteran Antigonid-period Macedonian infantry from at least the time of Antigonus III Doson were the peltasts, lighter and more maneuverable soldiers wielding peltai javelins, swords, and a smaller bronze shield than Macedonian phalanx pikemen.
+They sometimes served as a more mobile phalanx, using smaller sarissas rather than swords.
 The premier guard infantry unit of the regular army, they are not to be confused with the skirmisher troops of the same name, denoted by their shield, the pelte.
 Among the peltasts, roughly 2,000 men were selected to serve in the elite agema vanguard, with other peltasts numbering roughly 3,000.
 The amount of peltasts varied over time, perhaps never more than 5,000 men (the largest figure mentioned by ancient historians, an amount that existed in the Social War of 219 BC).
-They fought alongside the phalanx pikemen, divided now into chalkaspides 'bronze shield' and leukaspides 'white shield' regiments, up until the very end of the kingdom in 168 BC.
+They fought alongside the phalanx pikemen, notably the chalkaspides ('bronze shields'), up until the very end of the kingdom in 168 BC.

 Malcolm Errington writes that by the time of Antigonus III, the peltastai formed a separate unit from the Macedonian phalanx and "operated as a form of royal guard similar in function to the earlier hypaspistai."
 According to Walbank the peltast corps was "an infantry force... which fought beside the phalanx in battle, but at other times employed for ambushes, forced marches and special expeditions".
 Examples of their special actions would be their ambush in Lyncestis and their use, as shock troops, in the storming of Cephallenia.
 At Pydna, the corps fought as part of the phalanx, in which they were butchered to the last man.
 The Peltast corps was probably 5,000 strong, with an elite battalion of 2,000 called the agema.
 The corps was probably organized into chiliarchiai and subdivided like those of the phalanx.

 As for term Hypaspist, it still lived on in the army.
 However, instead of a combat unit, it was a staff corps and bodyguard force for the king.
 For instance, a Hypaspist was sent by Philip V to Larissa to burn state papers after the defeat at Cynoscephalae.